The debate now is not whether Israel killed Iran’s top nuclear scientist, but why

 That strategy may have been advisable six months ago, Freilich said.
 But now it risks spoiling Israel’s relationship with an incoming president who has previously been friendly to Israeli interests.

-But others conclude that Netanyahu took the risk of hitting Fakhrizadeh, whom the prime minister had singled out as Enemy No. 1 in a 2018 news conference, in hopes that Iran will show restraint.
+But others conclude that Netanyahu took the risk of hitting Fakhrizadeh, whom the prime minister had singled out as enemy No. 1 in a 2018 news conference, in hopes that Iran will show restraint.

-The sophistication of the assassination, which has been attributed variously to a squad of hit men, a car bomb and a satellite controlled super-weapon, was of the type that takes months of planning.
-If an opportunity arose to pull the trigger, Netanyahu may have given the okay in spite of the tensions of the moment, not in an effort to ramp them up.
+The sophistication of the assassination, which has been attributed variously to a squad of hit men, car bomb and satellite controlled superweapon, was of the type that takes months of planning.
+If an opportunity arose to pull the trigger, Netanyahu may have given the okay despite the tensions of the moment, not in an effort to ramp them up.

 “Bibi doesn’t want a war with Iran,” said Yossi Melman, who has written extensively about Israel’s clandestine operations.
 “He’s taking a calculated risk that the Iranians will promise revenge but they will not dare send missiles.”

 Hard-liners in Iran are pressing leaders to respond forcefully to the humiliation of the daylight attack on home soil.
-The hawkish Kayhan newspaper on Sunday called on Iran to strike Haifa, a port city near Israel’s northern border with Lebanon, and inflict “heavy human casualties,” if its role in the assassination could be proven.
+The hawkish Kayhan newspaper on Sunday called on Iran to strike Haifa, a port city near Israel’s northern border with Lebanon, and inflict “heavy human casualties,” if its role in the assassination could be proved.

 But the regime and its supreme leader, Ayatollah Ali Khamenei, crippled by economic sanctions, a heavy death toll from the coronavirus crisis, and growing domestic unrest, will tread with caution, said Meir Javedanfar, an Iranian-born lecturer on Iranian affairs at IDC Herzliya.